-Nicolas Laisné founded his firm Nicolas Laisné Architectes in 2005 The firm develops urban planning, architecture and interior design projects, from design to execution and site supervision.
+Nicolas Laisné founded his agency Nicolas Laisné Architectes in 2005.
+He develops urban planning, architecture and interior design projects, from design to execution and site supervision.

-With his team of 50 people based in Paris, he works for public authorities, as well as private players and individuals, in France and abroad.
+With his team of more than 20 people based in Paris, he works for public authorities, private actors and individuals, in France and abroad.

-Through his open-mindedness, his natural curiosity and his taste for dialogue, Nicolas Laisné has multiple influences and limits the weight of dogma.
-His joined-up vision of architecture allows him to invite philosophers, agronomists, botanists, artists and even data scientists to his table.
-He puts together a new multi-disciplinary and international team for each project.
+With his open-mindedness, natural curiosity and taste for dialogue, Nicolas Laisné multiplies influences and limits the weight of dogmas.
+His decompartmentalized vision of architecture leads him to invite philosophers, ergonomists, botanists, artists and data scientists to his table.
+He forms a new transdisciplinary team for each project.